pygame-community/pygame-ce/docs/reST/ref/display.rst

 ..
    (Uncomment this after the window API is published)
-   :param Winodw parent_window: The parent window of the messagebox ..
+   :param Window parent_window: The parent window of the messagebox ..

    :return: The index of the button that was pushed.